spinnaker/spinnaker/consul/codelab/README.md

 ### Consul Client Setup

-We will create an image with Consul installed and able to autojoin our cluster that will serve as the base image for all other instances in our application.
+We will create a base-image with Consul installed and able to autojoin our cluster that will serve as the base image for all other instances in our application.
 This is again a one-time setup cost to get Consul working.

 Since we want our __client__ to autojoin the cluster on startup, we need to provide each instance with configuration indicating where to find the __server__ nodes (or any other __client__ nodes for that matter, but we generally treat those as fungible).
 So now we need create a `join.json` file with the following contents, replacing your __server__ node names where
 necessary: